Antiz96/Linux-Server/Services/Arcane-Agent.md

 > Copy the generated API key

-Create the environement file containing the URL of your Arcane server:
+Create the environment file containing the URL of your Arcane server:

 ```bash
 sudoedit /opt/arcane/env/manager_api_url